DiamondLightSource/DLS-MBF/docs/driver.rst

 2. A subdirectory `/dev/amc525_lmbf` is created with a geographical device name containing aliases for each device node.
-This is designed to be used when more than one AMC525 LMBF card is present in a system.
+This is designed to be used when more than one AMC525 MBF card is present in a system.

 Note that the syntax for udev rules seems to change from system to system, our set up is for Red Hat Enterprise Linux 7 (RHEL7).
 For debugging, the following